LlagosteraPol/Graph_Research/README.txt

 Introduction
 ============

-This project provides several algorithms and methods that creates, process and analyze graphs.
-Although the project is focused on the Realiability Polynomial, it also gives useful tools to work with graphs.
+This project provides several algorithms and methods that create, process, and analyze graphs.
+Although the project is focused on the Reliability Polynomial, it also gives useful tools to work with graphs.

-Internally, the format of the graphs used inside the methods are Networkx graph objects.
+Internally, the format of the graphs used inside the methods is Networkx graph objects.
 Externally, in order to write and read them, the most used format is graph6 stored into '.g6' files.
-The resulting data of the analysis, is stored in .txt or into a SQLite database called 'Graphs_DB.db'.
-If the output format is desired to be another, in 'graphbox.py' file there is the method 'data_print()' which stores the given data (dataframe) into CSV, Json, Html or excel (experimental), as well as SQLite.
+The resulting data of the analysis is stored in .txt or into a SQLite database called 'Graphs_DB.db'.
+If the output format is desired to be another, in 'graphbox.py' file there is the method 'data_print()' which stores the given data (dataframe) into CSV, JSON, Html or excel (experimental), as well as SQLite.